Why Kaiser Permanente employees might be on the verge of a strike

 In response to a series of questions about the current contract negotiation and the LMP posed by Capital & Main, Kaiser emailed a statement from Arlene Peasnall, its senior vice president of human resources.
 “It is not uncommon to continue negotiating without a contract in place, and we are committed to resolving this quickly,” Peasnall said.
 “We strongly believe that differences in bargaining are best worked out at the bargaining table, and we have a 24-year history of partnership with the unions in the Alliance that proves it.”

 On its website, Kaiser makes its intentions more clear.
 It says that an “independent analysis” shows its union employees are paid on average 26% more than the market rate “in nearly all the markets where we operate, and in some cases much higher.”
-The system it’s proposing would reduce beginning wage rates for new employees by exactly that much on average, according to the UNAC/UCHP.
+The system it’s proposing would reduce beginning wage rates for new employees by exactly that much on average, according to the UNAC/UHCP.
 (For established employees, Kaiser is offering a 1% raise.)

 “Our offer includes wage increases that will keep our employees among the best compensated in health care,” the company says on its site.
 “One of our bargaining objectives is to bend the curve on wage growth to ensure that we can deliver on our affordability commitments.”